JrVerbiest/Udacity_Machine_Learning_Engineer_Nanodegree/README.md

   Using SageMaker, deploy a PyTorch sentiment analysis model, which is trained to recognize the sentiment of movie reviews (positive or negative).

-  - [Link to project files](https://github.com/JrVerbiest/Udacity_Machine_Learning_Engineer_Nanodegree/tree/master/Machine%20Learning%20in%20Production) - this is still work in progress
+  - Project: work in progress (deadline 31 October 2019)

 - *Machine Learning Case Studies.
 Plagiarism Detector.*

   Engineer features that can help identify cases of plagiarism in text and deploy a trained plagiarism detection model using Amazon SageMaker.

-  - Project: work in progress
+  - Project: work in progress  (deadline 31 October 2019)

 - *Machine Learning Capstone Project*